 Division for Crime Policy

-The division is also responsible for coordination of work on gender mainstreaming within the Ministry of Justice's area of activity.
+The division is also responsible for coordination of gender mainstreaming efforts within the Ministry’s area of responsibility.

 Division for Criminal Cases and International Judicial Cooperation